betoharres/sos-covid-19-rails-api/README-en.md

 and their current state with privacy in mind to both parties.
 People will be able to enter their symptoms with their mobile phone number.
 The person will receive a code through SMS to confirm the inserted number.
-Doctors can see the phone numbers in the map and call them to decide if those people need to be tested or not, guide the pacients or report the cases to competent organizations to take action.
+Volunteers can see the phone numbers in the map and call them to decide if those people need to be tested or not, guide the pacients or report the cases to competent organizations to take action.
 Each new report can have five states:

     - Waiting contact (initial state)
-    - Test pending (decided by the doctor)
+    - Test pending (decided by a doctor)
     - Positive (Infected)
     - Negative (Not infected)
-    - Discarded (Discarded by the doctor through the call or visit).
+    - Discarded (Discarded by the volunteer through the call or visit).

-Doctors will need to register to be able to change the record's state.
+Volunteers will need to register to be able to change the record's state.

 ## When?

 Time is our enemy(along with the virus), we need to act now otherwise or the damage will be unrecoverable.
-April 3 is my goal to have this working.
 Any type of help is welcome.

 ## Goals

 1. Find more people to help the project achieve it's mission.
 2. Make this service known to regular people.
-3. Reach doctors to contribute with calls to pacients.
+3. Reach doctors/nurses/volunteers to contribute with calls to pacients.

 ## Mantra-like videos to remember why we do this: